everestial/TestSwitchErrors/README.md

 **Result:** after accounting for haplotype breaks the switch error is 0.03269 which is comparable to ShapeIT as described in this tutorial

+> Note: For detail analysis of set A data for 10 samples visit [this notebook](Scripts/notebook/SwitchErrorTest_PhaseExtenderSetA.ipynb)

 ![data/rplots/SwitchPoints_SetA_withHaplotypeBreaks.png](data/rplots/SwitchPoints_SetA_withHaplotypeBreaks.png)